-This article was last amended on 26 March with the Art Basel postponement and will be regularly updated—please check back for changes as they unfold.
+This article was last amended on 30 April with the postponement of Mayfair Art Weekend until September and will be regularly updated—please check back for changes as they unfold.

 • Phillips auction house has shut its locations across the US and Europe and suspended all auctions until mid-May.
 Phillips has followed Christie's in postponing its mid-May Modern and contemporary art sales in New York to the end of June.